Levels

 How to Use the Vertical Level

 Calibrate sets the current tilt as your new zero point.
-Useful if you're comparing two surfaces rather than checking absolute level.
+Useful if you're comparing two surfaces rather than checking absolute plumb.

 Frequently Asked Questions